liamwhite/Derpibooru-dl/readme.txt

 Run derpibooru_dl.py again to download the tags you set.
 After a tag has been processed, it will be written to the file config\derpibooru_done_list.txt

+The API used for the tag mode is depricated, use search mode instead.
+It should behave the same.